 Here are a few important tips to help you prepare:

 We are located about 2.5 hours from Portland and about 4 hours from Seattle.
 It takes just under 30 minutes to reach us from Goldendale, WA, the nearest town.
 Internet will not work on your phone once you are out here, and cell phone coverage can be spotty.
 It will feel like you are in the boondocks – because you are!
 Text us (206-383-3285) from Goldendale to let us know your actual arrival timing, please!

 The road out to the White Eagle grounds is impassable during snow and heavy rain.
 Vehicles with good clearance can drive it the rest of the time.
 Come prepared: wear sturdy shoes that can handle dust, a hat, and a water bottle.

 Follow the directions below and Just Say No to the Box Canyon Road route.
 DO NOT USE A GPS navigation system.
-(It will likely take you the back way on some pretty sketchy roads where it is easy to get lost.)
+(It will likely take you the back way on a pretty sketchy road where it is easy to get lost.)
 Call Shonie, our Executive Director, if you run into any trouble: 509-250-0171 from the road if you are running late or need help with directions…

 1. From Seattle or Spokane: Take I-90 to Ellensburg, then take the HWY 97 exit South toward Yakima.
 The hwy will merge with 12 and 82 in Yakima.
 Turn Right to stay on Highway 97 South at Toppenish and head over Satus Pass to Goldendale.